Money and the Power: Critical reception

 "Money and the Power" received generally positive reviews from music critics.
-DJBooth.net praised his sung-rap style, and named the song the most radio ready song from the album.
+DJBooth.net praised his sung-rap style, and named the song the most radio ready song from the EP.
 Rick Florino of Artistdirect called the song a "irresistible cut" from Almost Home.
 Trent Fitzgerald of PopCrush called the song a "standout and a bombastic anthem that Kid Ink is famous for."